 or control of the engineering and design process

 System Selection.
-Prior to selecting its inspection sample, the team should meet with NR’s Division of Risk Assessment (DRA), Division of Engineering (DE), Division of (), and Division of () to obtain information on the systems, design features, and components that are important based upon their relative risk significance.
-The technical divisions should also be asked to provide insights on systems and design features that they believe would be good candidates for review during the inspection.
+Prior to selecting its inspection sample, the team should meet with NRR’s Division of Risk Assessment (DRA), Division of Engineering and External Hazards (DEX), Division of Reactor Oversight (DRO), and Division of New and Renewed Licenses (DNRL) to obtain information on the systems, design features, and components that are important based upon their relative risk significance.
+The NRR technical divisions should also be asked to provide insights on systems and design features that they believe would be good candidates for review during the inspection.
 Considering the insights obtained above, the information obtained during the team’s pre-inspection visit, and the following considerations, two systems should be selected for review:

 uniqueness and degree of industry experience with system design features